Geocoding with UDFs

 /

-Test the UDF against a specific address using Exasol's dual table:
+3. Test the UDF against a specific address using the dual table in the demo database:

 CREATE TABLE